 And in the middle of it all is Rue, an opioid addict who'll take anything from fentanyl to marijuana to Xanax.

-An uptight, middle-aged chemistry teacher and baggy-clothed teenage meth head are an unlikely pair, but they somehow make the greatest character due in modern TV history.
+An uptight, middle-aged chemistry teacher and baggy-clothed teenage meth head make an unlikely pair, but they somehow made the greatest character duo in modern TV history.

-Jesse Pinkman (Aaron Paul) is the teenage junkie in Breaking Bad alongside burgeoning drug kingpin Walter White (Bryan Cranston).
+Jesse Pinkman (played by Aaron Paul) is the teenage junkie in Breaking Bad alongside burgeoning drug kingpin Walter White (played by Bryan Cranston).
 Thanks to his time on the streets, Jesse is able to sling Walter's chemically pure meth and make them rich.
 If only it were that simple...

 One of the most iconic scenes in Breaking Bad—other than the pizza on the roof—is when Jesse starts floating above the bed when he first tries heroin.
-(Creator Vince Gilligan played around and struck gold with that visual.)
+(Vince Gilligan played around and struck gold with that visual!)

 Although Walter White is the prime focus for all Breaking Bad-related analyses and character breakdowns, Jesse Pinkman is our favorite character.
-Despite all the bad stuff that happens to him, he remains kind—a good soul caught up in the wrong crowd.
+Despite all the bad stuff that happens to him, he remains a kind soul caught up in the wrong crowd.
 He deserved much better.